-COVID-19 Statement : Clementine’s B & B is open and ready to welcome you to the Bed & Breakfast.
+COVID-19 Statement : Clementine’s Guest House is open and ready to welcome you to the Guest House & Clementine’s Vacation Rentals.
 We are following all the requirements set by the CDC, the State of Oregon and Clatsop County in order to keep our employees and you our guests safe.
-We will have some different protocol set up to do that including how to check in, breakfast service and any other interaction that takes place.
 Let us know of your concerns.
 We are thrilled to be able to serve our guests again.

-Offering premier lodging on Oregon’s North Coast, our restored 1888 Victorian inn is located in the heart of Astoria’s Historic District.
+Offering safe and private premier lodging on Oregon’s North Coast, our restored 1888 Victorian inn is located in the heart of Astoria’s Historic District.

-Clementine’s Bed and Breakfast enjoys a prime location in the center of the National Historic District, close to museums, restaurants, shops, galleries along the banks of the Columbia River.
+Clementine’s Guest House enjoys a prime location in the center of the National Historic District, close to museums, restaurants, shops, galleries along the banks of the Columbia River.
 Adventure is steps from the door.
 You are within an eight block by four block radius of everything.
 The lovely 1888 restored Italianate home and its 1852 more rustic sidekick reflects the character and charm of its era and offers modern conveniences and amenities you would expect at a well-appointed European-style small hotel.